ritesh-sambhe/MyHandsOnProjects/AWS Scalable Serverless Web Backend.md

 Common use cases: Lambda
 Choose Next.

-On the Add permissions page, select Lambda-Write-DynamoDB and Lambda-Read-SQS.
+On the Add permissions page, select "Lambda-Write-DynamoDB" and "Lambda-Read-SQS".

 Choose Next
 For Role name, enter Lambda-SQS-DynamoDB(#1st Role)